 It’s tempting to succumb to our kids when they beg to sleep in our bed, or demand that we stay in their room until they fall asleep.
 After all, it’s a quick way to end the tears and tantrums, right?

-Thing is, you run into several problems with this arrangement.
+Thing is, you run into several sleeping problems with this arrangement.

 One is that this isn’t sustainable.
 Your child can’t continue sleeping in your bed, and spending hours waiting for her to fall asleep is enough to drive anyone nuts.